HeptaSean/aiken-trivial/README.md

-Although, the two validators in this article are the most trivial ones you can think of, they already gave us a lot of opportunity to explore how validator development for Cardano with Aiken works, how these validators can then be used from `cardano-cli`, how it looks like when transaction are successful and fail, …
+Although, the two validators in this article are the most trivial ones you can think of, they already gave us a lot of opportunity to explore how validator development for Cardano with Aiken works, how these validators can then be used from `cardano-cli`, how it looks like when transactions are successful and fail, …

 What is still obviously missing and outside the scope of this is: